fbq('track', 'ViewContent'); fbq('track', 'Lead');

 The introduction of fly ash-based cement further helped in conserving natural resources.
 This method not only used made of waste material produced by power plants, it is also cut emissions.

 Now that the processes were streamlined, our team looked outside the box, or in this case, the factory.
 Vehicular transportation of materials is not the most optimal method.
 Engine exhaust, dust, and fuel consumption make the road a poor choice.
 To curb these effects, sea transport was increasingly adopted for the movement of materials.
 Five Captive Ports were created for this environment-friendly method of shipment.
 The Grinding Stations were set up closer to Thermal Power Plants to minimise the carbon footprint, 8 in total.
-All these factors came together to reduce CO2 Emissions by 29.4% in 2015.
+All these factors came together to reduce CO2 Emissions.
 The team, by no means satisfied by these achievements, will look to do better next year.
 Because the environment remains our greatest business partner.

 Ambuja Cement has brought about long-lasting impact in the lives of its people and the communities it serves, by bringing about positive change through its initiatives.